Assertions

 Assertion Modes

-Assertion modes only apply to steps that perform actual assertions.
+Assertion modes only apply to steps that perform assertions.

 Hard assertions (default)